-The existence of emerging properties implies that the addition of several elements is not equal their sum.
-Thus, interactions between components may cancel their differences and combine in a new system.
-This limits the scope of certain forces that cancel (electrically charged) or balance to a higher level of observation where the components are no longer taken individually but as a whole, at a comprehensive statistical level (crowd, thermodynamics, noise).
-Holism is a common application of that concept.
-New properties may be dispersing as entropy or amplifying as the phenomena of rhythm, strengthening or piping (a river that widens), which are not reducible to the elements involved; this also may happen at the molecular level.
-Emergence is the simplest in statistical mechanics.
-Beyond these simple mechanical properties, emergence has the trait to establish any macro level different from the sum of the properties at the micro level.
-This is the case, for example, for the water molecule (H2O), whose properties are clean and are quite different from those of oxygen and hydrogen.
+The existence of emerging properties implies that the addition of several elements is not always equal their sum.
+Thus, the interactions between components cancel their differences and combine.
+This limits the scope of certain forces that cancel (electrically charged) or balance to a higher level of observation where the components are no longer taken individually but whole, comprehensive statistical level (crowd, thermodynamics, noise).
+There may be new properties dispersion as entropy as well as the phenomena of rhythm, strengthening or pipe (a river that widens), which are not reducible to the elements involved (molecular level).
+It's emergence is the simplest is the statistical mechanics.

+Beyond this simple mechanical properties, the emergence on the property to establish, macro level, different properties of the sum of the properties at the micro level.
+This is the case, for example, the water molecule (H2O), whose properties are clean and are quite various properties of oxygen and hydrogen.
 Each element has lost independence to meet the purpose of the combination of the two.

-These are phenomena or reflexive construction of a recursive interaction with the environment.
+These are phenomena or reflexive construction of a recursive interactive with the environment.
 Causality is no longer just domestic.
-It is really emerging not only from the elements but also from the outside and effects.
-What is emerging here are the purpose and the project.
-It is in a reflexive, all-capable of changing itself, controlled interaction with the environment, a constant adjustment with the reality.
+There is really emerging from the elements but from the outside and effects.
+What emerge here are the purpose and the project.
+It is in a reflective, all capable of changing itself, controlled interaction with the environment, a constant adjustment with the reality.
 Extrapolation of this physical phenomenon can be made for a meeting of participatory democracy:

-- Confrontation of individuals with different expectations cancels their own opinions in favour of a combination of more than their own money.

-- The discussions raise the dynamic progresses that take precedence over the views of each.

-- This dynamic imposes its own rules.

-- For feedback, the project will become the purpose of this micro-organization.
+- Confrontation of individuals with different expectations cancels their own opinions in favour of a combination of more than their own money. - The discussions raise the dynamic progress that take precedence over the views of each. - This dynamic individual imposes its own rules. - For feedback, the project will become the purpose of this microphone organization.
 Each individual is different, not by his own opinion, but with a specialization in a particular field of discussion.